lucashudson-eng/sanbot-ros/README.md

 ### :package: Sanbot_OpenSDK_MQTT

-A custom version based on the official app, adapted to receive commands and senf informations via MQTT.
+A custom version based on the official app, adapted to receive commands and send information via MQTT.

 The graphical interface is limited to MQTT configuration and connection management.